The Birth of Vietnam

 The Historical Background of Vietnam

 The Chinese emperor Jiaquing was right to voice his concern about the identity confusion that might arise between Vietnam and Dai-Viet.
 The problem started during the compilation of modern Vietnamese history when Vietnam needs an identity of its own to qualify as an independent state.
-French Sinologists had since looked in ancient, Chinese records for sign of Vietnamese antiquity beyond the Han era, but failed.
+French Sinologists had since looked in ancient Chinese records for sign of Vietnamese antiquity beyond the Han era, but failed.
 Any mentioning of Annam in the ancient Chinese texts was so far related to Chinese officials or rulers who administered Kiao-Tche after the fall of the Tchou Dynasty.
 No information so far found to confirm indigenous Annam at the Red River Delta like other states of Dai-Viet beyond the fall of the Hiong-Wang Kingdom.
-That would not stop Vietnamese historians to look for proofs that might discredit Chinese records and found sketchy accounts retrieved from oral recollections of Dai-Viet' s Past that were totally unconnected to the birth of Vietnam (BViet: Lac Lords The Earliest Tradition: pp. 1-4).
-Blamed to the Ming Dynasty for the missing information, they went ahead using them to construct a hoary Vietnamese history that rivals China in antiquity.
-The Chinese emperor Jiaquing ' s concern came then to realize as Vietnam had proved itself to be a stand-alone state from China.
-Our findings proved that these historical accounts of the Ming collection were not Vietnamese, but were instead legacies from different eras of worldly development.
+That would not stop Vietnamese historians to look for proofs that might discredit Chinese records and found sketchy accounts retrieved from oral recollections of Dai-Viet' s Past that were totally unconnected to the birth of Vietnam.
+Blamed to the Ming Dynasty for the missing information, they went ahead using them to construct a hoary Vietnamese history that rivals China in antiquity (BViet: Appendix O: Source for Early Vietnamese History: pp349-359).
+The Chinese emperor Jiaquing ' s worst fear came to realize as Vietnamese historian ignored his concern and led modern scholars to use Day-Viet 's past to prove Vietnam as a stand-alone state of its own.
+Our findings proved that these historical accounts of the Ming collection were not Vietnamese, but were instead legacies from different eras of Tai and Viet worldwide bdevelopment.
 For instance, the tradition of the Dragon King Lac Long Quan was actually the exploit of the Ocean Mahodhara Naga King who, in consortium with the Queen of the West (Queen Au Co) was actually the precursor to the conception of the Yueh-shih power house of Central Asia (Champapura: The Cosmogony of Po-Nokor: The Rise of the Yueh-Shih).
 On the other hand, the historical data of the Hung Kings was about the Tsu Dynasty during their ruling over the Jungle Kingdom of Prey-Nokor (Lin-Yi in Chinese).
 The rest of the historical data could also be proved to be not of Indigenous Vietnamese, but was instead related to Han development of a Centralized China.
-In the Han development, Annam was actually formed the same way and at the same time that modern states of Southern China, Quangsi and Quanton were formed on the territory of the Tsu state of the Hiong-Wang Kingdom.
-Annam' s real history started when Li Le took control of the Annamete throne and started on his own Nam-Tian ' s campaign down south.
+In the Han development, Annam was actually formed the same way and at the same time that modern Dai-Viet states, Quangsi and Quangton on the territory of the Tsu state of the Hiong-Wang Kingdom.
+Annam' s real history started when Li Le took control of the Annamete throne (hold by Chinese Royal House) and started on his own Nam-Tian ' s campaign down south.
 In a relentless move, the campaign continued with land encroachment by the Le and later the Nguen of Hue against its southern neighbors.
 Since then, the Annamete history was not as simple and rosy as portrayed in modern Vietnamese history books.
 From court manipulation to bloody campaigns, the natives were the most to be suffered through harsh measures carried on by the Nguyen Court and theirs ordeals were far to be over.
 Back from meeting with the Chinese Emperor, Gia-Long and his descendants completed the birth of Vietnam of today at first through the intervention of China and later of the French colonial rule.

 THE NAM-TIAN OR THE VIETNAMIZATION DOWN SOUTH